MartijnPanneels/Cyber3/Chapters/03/Lab03.md

 **Why is this an interesting approach from a security point-of-view?**

--   Bypass firewall rules that block direct access
+    - Bypass firewall rules that block direct access.
--   Hard to detect: uses legitimate SSH
+    - Hard to detect: uses legitimate SSH.

--   **When would you use local port forwarding?**
+**When would you use local port forwarding?**

+    - Use local port forwarding (-L) when you need to access a service on a remote/internal network from your local machine, as if it were running on localhost (Private use).
+    - ssh -L 13306:database:3306 companyrouter

 **When would you use remote port forwarding?**

+    - Use remote port forwarding (-R) when you want a port to listen on the remote side (bastion/server) and forward back to a target service that your local machine can reach (Public use).
+    - ssh -R 192.168.62.253:3306:172.30.0.15:3306 companyrouter
+      - -R: create a listener on the remote (companyrouter)
+      - 192.168.62.253:3306: port that will listen on companyrouter
+      - 172.30.0.15:3306: ultimate destination (database) that your local side can reach via the SSH tunnel
+      - Anyone who can reach companyrouter:3306 can now reach the database through your tunnel (if GatewayPorts yes).

 **Which of the two are more "common" in security?**

+Local port forwarding is the more common pattern in security work.
+Pivoting into internal services during pentests/red teaming.
+Remote port forwarding shows up less often, mainly for callbacks/reverse shells from firewalled hosts

 **Some people call SSH port forwarding also a "poor man's VPN".
 Why?**

+Because a single SSH session can create encrypted, on-demand tunnels to reach otherwise internal services, so you get VPN-like access without installing a full VPN stack.

+---

 Create another user for every machine: